-The areas of county-level existing and potentially irrigable croplands are ranked in Figure ES.2, which shows that central North Dakota counties (e.g., McLean, Emmons, Burleigh, Kidder, McHenry, Morton) have the most areas of cropland for potential irrigation development.
-Not surprisingly, the counties in southwestern North Dakota (e.g., Adams, Bowman, Billings, Golden Valley, Hettinger, Slope) do not have much land for irrigation development, nor do Ramsey and Towner counties in northeastern North Dakota.
-Statewide, 37 counties have more than ten thousand acres of cropland potential for future irrigation development.
+Figure ES.2 ranks the counties in terms of their areas of potentially irrigable croplands.
+The figure shows that central North Dakota counties (e.g., McLean, Emmons, Burleigh, Kidder, Morton) have the most areas of cropland for potential irrigation development under both groundwater availability scenarios.
+Not surprisingly, the counties in southwestern North Dakota (e.g., Adams, Billings, Bowman, Golden Valley, Hettinger, Slope) do not have much land for irrigation development, nor do Ramsey and Towner counties in northeastern North Dakota.
+Statewide, under the best groundwater availability scenario, 40 counties have more than ten thousand acres of cropland potential for future irrigation development, whereas, under the worst groundwater availability scenario, only 31 counties have more than ten thousand acres of cropland for potential irrigation development.

 Due to data privacy concerns, we can only access three-phase power distribution lines from three North Dakota electric distribution cooperatives (i.e., Capital Electric, Dakota Valley, Northern Plains) out of the 17 North Dakota electric distribution cooperatives.
-In the three abovementioned electric cooperatives' service areas, approximately three-quarters (0.75) of a million acres of cropland are within a one-mile distance of the existing three-phase power lines, which are about 7.8% of the croplands with irrigation potential based on soil suitability and water availability analysis (Figure ES.3).
-Thirteen (13) out of the 18 counties served by these three electric cooperatives have more than 1,000 acres of croplands that are readily available for future irrigation development.
+In the three electric cooperatives' service areas, approximately 66 to 76 thousand acres of cropland, depending upon groundwater availability scenarios, are within a one-mile distance of the existing three-phase power lines of these cooperatives.
+This represents about 7.2% of the croplands with irrigation potential based on the soil suitability and water availability analyses.
+Twelve (12) of these 18 counties have more than 1,000 acres of croplands that are readily available for irrigation development under any groundwater availability scenario (Table ES.2).